mcellteam/cellblender_tutorials/gamer.rst

     Apply > Rotation and Scale** [**Ctrl+a** and select **Rotation and Scale**]

 - CHECKPOINT: Let’s save our work now as: **tt-sr-mit.imp_obj.blend**.
-Note that if you get behind or if something goes awry, you can always close Blender and reopen at this checkpoint!
+Note that if something goes awry, you can always close Blender and reopen at this checkpoint!

 - We can use the mesh analyzer function of CellBlender to inspect the mesh for suitability for computational analysis.
 I.e., that there are no unexpected